LiquidLands/Eternals/README.md

         left: {                                     // poly stack (standard structure used for eyes, horns and mouth)
             center_x: 265,                          // the center point of the stack where each of it's poly's are drawn (these are only needed for custom drawing)
             center_y: 290,
-            polys: [                                // each poly in the stack (only x, y, color are needed to draw a standard eternal)
+            polys: [                                // each poly in the stack (only x, y, color are needed to draw a standard Eternal)
                 {
                     size: 350,                      // size is only needed if you want to draw alternative shapes
                     x: [..
 18 corner points..],     // eg [a, a, a, b, b, b, c, c, c, d, d, d, e, e, e, f, f, f]  ...
 6 sets of 3 corner values each